 - Oil and Gas

-- Clean Air Act, Clean Water Act, and State Equivalents
+- Clean Air Act, Clean Water Act (Federal and State)

 - Comprehensive Environmental Response, Compensation and Liability Act (CERCLA or Superfund), Resource Conservation and Recovery Act (RCRA), and Solid or Hazardous Waste

 - National Environmental Policy Act (NEPA) and State Equivalents